OpenKemove/site_src/index.markdown

 # Open Kemove

-This is an alternative firmware for Kemove Keyboards.
+**Open Kemove** is an alternative firmware for Kemove Keyboards.
+It is based on [QMK](https://qmk.fm/), a powerful open source keyboard firmware that gives you many customization options, such as user-defined macros, per key modifications and layered typing.

+## Development status

-Currently only the `Snowfox` is supported.
-You are welcome to request support for other boards.
+Currently, Open Kemove only supports the `Snowfox` keyboard, but you are welcome to request support for other Kemove models, like the `Shadow` and `Dierya DK61`.

-## Status
 This project is still under heavy development and in its early stages.
-I would recommend to always have a backup keyboard if you are going to participate in the project. (i.e. if something arises you still have a second way to input keystrokes for long enough that you can either restore to the original firmware or find a solution).

-> Technically an on screen keyboard would work but I would not recommend :D

-## Why port QMK
-[QMK](https://qmk.fm/) is a powerful open source keyboard firmware used by many open source keyboards that are on the market today.
-It is most famous for its appearance in the Plank and ErgoDox EZ keyboards.

-## Discord Server
-If you need help or just have general questions or want to chat, feel free to join the discord server at [Open Kemove Discord Server](https://discord.gg/TFeG4cb3yk)

-## What works
+### What works

 - [x] Keyboard over USB
 - [x] Keyboard over Bluetooth